VP Harris Shatters Glass Ceiling At The Naval Academy Commencement

-Category: World Politics Hits: 5In this day and age, it shouldn't be historic, but of course, it is.
+Category: World Politics Hits: 6In this day and age, it shouldn't be historic, but of course, it is.
 Vice President Kamala Harris delivered the commencement address at the U.S. Naval Academy yesterday, making her the first woman in the school's (almost) 175-year history to do so.
 VP Harris touched on historic turning points in our past: "Think about it: There was the world before the stock market crashed in 1929 and the world after.
 The world before the attack on Pearl Harbor in 1941 and the world after.
 The world before the Civil Rights Act in 1964 and the world after.
 The world before the Berlin Wall fell in 1989 and the world after."
 She reminded them of our fragility: "Just think, a deadly pandemic can spread throughout the globe in just a matter of months.
 A gang of hackers can disrupt the fuel supply of a whole seaboard.
 One country's carbon emissions can threaten the sustainability of the whole Earth."
 She recounted their role in rescuing our exhausted, battered nation from the pandemic: "Our military helped develop the technology that made the vaccine possible.
 Naval researchers also figured out how to use 3D knitting machines to make masks.
 Naval labs monitored the spread of the disease.
 And the Marine Corps and the Navy are leading on making the connection between the pandemic and medical readiness of our fighting forces for the future."

 Read more https://crooksandliars.com/2021/05/kamala-harris-naval-academy